 - Roll out the pizza dough to your desired thickness.

-- Transfer the rolled crust to a pizza peel on which you have sprinkled corn meal to act as a release agent.
-(Think of corn meal as tiny ball bearings that roll the pizza of and onto the grill.
+- Transfer the rolled crust to a pizza peel on which you have sprinkled cornmeal to act as a release agent.
 Or you can use a cookie sheet that has no lip on at least one side.
-This will allow you to easily transfer the dough to your hot grill by allowing it to simple slide off the sheet or peel.
+This will allow you to easily transfer the dough to your hot grill by allowing it to simply slide off the sheet or peel.
 Cornmeal acts as tiny ball bearings to help that dough slide off and your baking surface.